 With a brand new Echo Show generation on the way, there’s never been a better time to get your hands on an older-gen Show device.
 In this comparison, we’ll be pitting Amazon’s first-gen Echo Show against the second-gen iteration.
-We’ll take a look at the important specs and see how the models stack up.
+We’ll take a look at the important specs and see how the models stack up against each other.
 The second-generation Show is an all-around improvement, but you probably want to know the details: Let’s start with design.

-The Show 2018 has a significantly different design than the blockier Show 2017.
+The second-gen Echo Show 2018 has a significantly different design than the blockier Show 2017.
 Let’s talk about the size, the speaker placement, and the materials.

-- Size: Technically, the Show 2018 is 9.7 inches wide and 6.9 inches tall, with a screen span of 10.1 inches wide.
+- Size: The Show 2018 is 9.7 inches wide and 6.9 inches tall, with a screen span of 10.1 inches wide.
 The Show 2017 measures 7.4 inches wide and 7.4 inches tall, with a screen span of 7 inches.
-The squarish shape of the original Show has been completely replaced by a rectangular design that’s taken up primarily by the display plus a mic array on the top of the Show that doesn’t take up much room.
+The squarish shape of the original Show has been completely replaced by a rectangular design that’s taken up primarily by the display, plus a mic array on the top of the Show that doesn’t take up much room.

 - Speakers: The original Show had a front speaker panel made of two 2-inch speakers set side by side.
-Now the two speakers — still the same size — are separated in the 2018 model, and placed on the sides of the Show (which sports a declining pyramid shape).
-The effect essentially makes the speakers invisible, while also improving sound direction.
+The two speakers — still the same size — are separated in the 2018 model and placed on the sides of the Show (which sports a declining pyramid shape).
+The effect essentially makes the speakers invisible while also improving sound direction.

-- Materials: As with the other second-generation Echo product, the Show 2018 switches from smooth black plastic to a fabric covering that’s available in dark gray or white.
-It’s more home-friendly … but also harder to clean if something splashes on the surface.
+- Materials: As with the other second-generation Echo products, the Show 2018 switches from smooth black plastic to a fabric covering that’s available in dark gray or white.
+It’s more home-friendly but also harder to clean if something splashes on the surface.

-The Show 2017 has a rectangular, 7-inch touchscreen perched above the speaker.
+The Echo Show 2017 has a rectangular, 7-inch touchscreen perched above the speaker.
 With the speaker relegated to the sides, the Show 2018 is more or less all screen — and there’s more of it.
-The 2018 screen measures in at 10.1 inches, and has an even more rectangular shape, closer to the shape of a traditional TV screen than the original Show.
-Amazon is now explicitly calling the screen “HD,” indicating a pixel-density upgrade, although the company hasn’t provided any precise resolution numbers.
-In practice, the screen is still a little too small to notice any particular upgrade in picture quality.
+The 2018 screen measures in at 10.1 inches and has an even more rectangular shape, closer to the shape of a traditional TV screen than the original Show.
+The one on the second-gen Show is now 1280 x 800 with 720p HD video.

 However, the larger screen is a surprisingly important QOL upgrade.
-If you’ve used a Show before, you know that you tend to watch from across the kitchen or the other side of the living room—or maybe just a lingering glance while passing.
-A larger screen makes it easier to absorb key details at a distance, and makes the Show 2018 a much better video device.
+Many people tend to watch video on a Show from across the kitchen or the other side of the living room.
+A larger screen makes it easier to absorb key details at a distance and makes the Show 2018 a much better video device.

 In most respects, performance between the 2017 and 2018 models is identical, particularly in terms of speed and what the Show can do.
-Both Shows can accomplish everything that other Echo devices can, plus showing information on the screen.
-Both offer video from YouTube, Amazon Prime, and now even Hulu.
-Both models can connect to the majority of other smart home devices and control them via voice commands.
-And, of course, both Shows can act as videocall devices with a simple, “Alexa, call Dad,” and Skype support is incoming for both models.
+Both Shows can accomplish virtually everything that other Echo devices can while also showing information on the screen.
+Both offer video from YouTube, Amazon Prime, Hulu, and more.
+They can also connect to the majority of other smart home devices and control them via voice commands.
+And, of course, both Shows can act as video calling devices with a simple, “Alexa, call Dad.”
+Skype support is also incoming for both models.
 The second-gen show, however, can support local voice control, which means it can support certain requests (like controlling compatible lights and plugs) even when the device isn’t connected to the internet.

-But one of the biggest issues with the original Show was that front-facing speaker (which, remember, is two 2-inch speakers clustered together), which didn’t have the best directional qualities and was rather disappointing, especially compared to the traditional and second-gen Echos.
+But one of the biggest issues with the original Show was that front-facing speaker (which, remember, is made up of two 2-inch speakers clustered together), which didn’t have the best directional qualities and was rather disappointing, especially compared to the traditional and second-gen Echos.

 Pricing and availability